wapc/wapc-guest-tinygo/README.md

 # waPC Guest Library for TinyGo

-**Note:** Consider this SDK experimental.
-We have yet to put it through more advanced use cases than "hello world".

 This is the TinyGo implementation of the **waPC** standard for WebAssembly guest modules.
 It allows any waPC-compliant WebAssembly host to invoke to procedures inside a TinyGo compiled guest and similarly for the guest to invoke procedures exposed by the host.

 ## Example